 Berchtesgaden National Park

-The Berchtesgaden National Park Area dates to 1978 and it is the only national park in the German Alps as well as the country’s only alpine national park.
+The Berchtesgaden National Park dates to 1978.
+It is the only national park in the German Alps as well as the country’s only alpine national park.
 And at over 51,000 acres, it is home to more than 700 different varieties of animals.

-The park is rich with hiking trails where you can experience the Watzmann mountain, the third-highest in Germany, or stroll along the lake.
+The park is rich with hiking trails where you can experience the Watzmann mountain.
 You can explore the country’s largest ice cave, Mount Untersberg.
-In addition to the Königssee, there are other lakes in the park including the Hintersee, Thumsee and Höglwörth Lakes.
+Or you can go for a walk around a lake.
+In addition to the Königssee, there are other lakes in the park including the Hintersee, Thumsee, and Höglwörth. (“See” means “lake” in German.)

 Exploring the Königssee

 The Königssee is remarkable.
 The blue-green water is astonishingly clear, like glass.
 At more than 650 feet in depth, it is Bavaria’s deepest lake.
 To experience the lake, the best place to start is in Schönau am Königssee.
 It’s at the northern tip of the lake.
 There is a small village there with shops, restaurants, and hotels for tourists.

 But if you really want to experience the lake you’re going to have to travel on it and around it.
 From Schönau am Königssee, you can buy tickets for the ferry (or Königssee Schifffahrt) run by the Bayerische Seenschifffahrt.
 The ferry runs to several stops around the nearly 5 mile-long lake but the most popular is the one to St. Bartholomew Church.